EN FR DE

 • In the framework of the specific project, the general evaluation methodology developed by the pedagogical group of the PENCIL Consortium will be implemented according to their guidelines.

-• It has to be noted that the Project activities will be implemented with the participation of 100 teachers who will be selected by EUN.
+• Project activities were implemented with the participation of 100 teachers who were selected by the European Schoolnet (www.eun.org).

-• The role of EA is to provide them with the necessary training for using the applications in their classrooms and support them during the whole process (e.g. by making sure that the telescopes are available upon request).
+• The role of Ellinogermaniki Agogi was to provide them with the necessary training for using the applications in their classrooms and support them during the whole process (e.g. by making sure that the telescopes were available upon request).

 Pilot coordinator